tzielins/private-fair-for-busy-biologists/episodes/01-OS-and-FAIR.md

 (29 min teaching)

-The above examples illustrate the typical challenges in accessing research data and software.
-Firstly, data/protocols/software often do not have an identity of their own, but only accompany a publication.
+**The above examples illustrate the typical challenges in accessing research data and software.**

+Firstly, data, protocols, and software often lack a distinct identity, existing only as supplements to publications.

-Second, they are not easily accessible or reusable, for example, all the details are inside one supporting information PDF file.
-Such file includes "printed" numerical table or even source code, both of which need to be "re-typed" if someone would like to use them.
-Data are shared in proprietary file format specific to a particular vendor and not accessible if one does not have a particular software that accompanies the equipment.
-Finally, data files are provided without detailed description other than the whole article text.
+Second, accessibility and reusability are often compromised.
+For instance, all details might be buried within a single supporting information PDF file.
+These files often contain "printed" numerical tables or even source code, both of which require manual re-entry for use by others.
+Additionally, data may be shared in proprietary file formats specific to a particular vendor, inaccessible without the accompanying software.
+Finally, data files are often provided without detailed descriptions beyond the full article text, hindering reusability.

+In our examples, the protocol was difficult to **find** (the loops), **access** (paywall), and **reuse** due to a lack of necessary details (dead-end).
+Similarly, in the second example, the data were not **interoperable** or **reusable** as they were only available as a figure graph.

+To address these problems, the FAIR principles were designed.

 In our examples, the protocol was difficult to **find** (the loops), difficult to **access** (pay wall), and not **reusable** as it lacked the necessary details (dead-end).

 In the second example the data were not **interoperable** and **reusable** as their were only available as a figure graph.